Author's Note: I posted this story a few years ago under my old pen name, but later deleted it. Now I'm posting it again.

 That left the other two sisters, Andromeda Tonks and Narcissa Malfoy.
 Since they were both purebloods they had the strongest legal case for claiming guardianship of Harry, but any political fight between them was sure to end with a victory for Lucius Malfoy's wife.
 Dumbledore had proof that Lucius was a Death Eater, but he also knew the clever snake would buy his way out of Azkaban.
 The Malfoys would love to rehabilitate their public image by raising Harry as their second son, and that scenario could only end in disaster.
 The boy had to be ready if Voldemort returned—the prophecy demanded it.

 Dumbledore's only other option was Lily's sister Petunia Dursley, but she was a muggle and had no legal rights according to the Ministry of Magic.
 He would have to present the Wizengamot with a fait accompli, and hope that his towering reputation would allow him to survive politically.
-The blood protection that Lily had cast could be used as the foundation for a new set of blood wards around the Dursley's home.
-This type of ward were illegal, but protecting Harry from the vengeful Death Eaters outweighed the risks.
+The blood protection Lily had cast could be used as the foundation for a new set of blood wards around the Dursley's home.
+These types of wards were illegal, but protecting Harry from the vengeful Death Eaters outweighed the risks.

 Having devised a plan, the old wizard went to work.
 Dumbledore had no particular gift for creating wards and he had never made a study of blood magic, but that didn't stop him.
 After all, people had been telling him that he was a genius since he took his NEWTs over a century ago.
 His magic would center on a note he had written for Petunia.
 Once she read it and accepted her nephew into her home, the blood wards would be set until Harry reached his seventeenth birthday.